rackerlabs/support-how-to/content/cloud-orchestration/use-rackspace-orchestration-to-build-a-wordpress-stack.md

 2. From the list of **Most Popular** stacks, hover over the Wordpress CMS box and click **Create Stack**.
    Click on the **Create Stack** button in the pop-up box to accept the default **Production** option.
 3. On the next page, specify the following information:
-    - **The Stack name** (Display name in the portal)
+    - **The Stack name**: Display name in the portal
-    - **The Stack region** (Cloud Resources location)
+    - **The Stack region**: Cloud Resources location
-    - **The Wordpress Site domain** (www.example.com)
+    - **The Wordpress Site domain**: www.example.com
-    - **The Wordpress Site title** (The title diplayed in the browser tab for your site)
+    - **The Wordpress Site title**: The title diplayed in the browser tab for your site
-    - **The Wordpress Admin email** (For Wordpress Panel password resets)
+    - **The Wordpress Admin email**: For Wordpress Panel password resets
-    - **The Wordpress Admin username** (For logging into the Wordpress Panel)
+    - **The Wordpress Admin username**: For logging into the Wordpress Panel
-    - **The option to install phpMyAdmin** (For remote MySQL access via phpMyAdmin)
+    - **The option to install phpMyAdmin**: For remote MySQL access via phpMyAdmin
 4. Along with these default settings, you can specify the following:
     - **Additional Security**
-	- Disable Password Authentication (Requires SSH keys to access remotely)
+	- **Disable Password Authentication**: Requires SSH keys to access remotely.
-	- Install Fail2Ban (To automatically jail multiple failed remote connection attempts)
+	- **Install Fail2Ban**: To automatically jail multiple failed remote connection attempts.
     - **Advanced Options**
-	- Cloud Database Flavor (RAM Size of the DB instance)
+	- **Cloud Database Flavor**: RAM Size of the DB instance.
-	- Secondary Template (For specifying a custom Stack Template for secondary servers)
+	- **Secondary Template**: For specifying a custom Stack Template for secondary servers.
-	- Cloud Database Disk size (Data disk up to 1TB)
+	- **Cloud Database Disk size**: Data disk up to 1TB.
-	- Cloud Server Flavor (Only allows for General Purpose servers up to 8GB)
+	- **Cloud Server Flavor**: Allows for only General Purpose servers up to 8GB.
-	- Custom Ansible tarball (for server deployment)
+	- **Custom Ansible tarball**: For server deployment.
-	- Number of secondary servers (Specify number of duplicate Cloud servers to be created in the stack)
+	- **Number of secondary servers**: Specify number of duplicate Cloud servers to be created in the stack.
-	- Server Image (The Wordpress Stack only supports CentOS 7)
+	- **Server Image**: The Wordpress Stack only supports CentOS 7.
 5. After you specify all of your customization options, click **Create Stack**.
 6. The stack builds the resources necessary and configures the server and load balancer.
 You now have access to the credentials for your stack.
 Click **View Credentials** on the **Stack**